East Coast

 Visit Sand Beach in Acadia for some beach time or a place to picnic. credit: Catherine Parker

-Sand Beach is 290-yards long and nestled in between the rocky shore and the mountains.
+Right off Park Loop Road, Sand Beach offers the ideal place for a picnic lunch and some wave chasing.
+Sand Beach is 290 yards long and nestled in between the rocky shore and the mountains.
 The sand is natural, not imported, so I found tiny shell fragments in it.

+It’s inching towards lunchtime, and like most kids, the carful of kids love the beach.
 I packed a towel, water bottles and ingredients for sandwiches in the backpack.
 As I start making sandwiches, the carful of kids head to the water to chase waves.
-Something to keep in mind, there are not a lot of food options in this area of Acadia.

 Before I have slapped the bread together, my eleven-year-old son is thigh-high in the water.
 Geez.
 Well, I’m not the one who will be walking around in wet shorts for the rest of the afternoon.